Coron Island

 Coron is the third-largest island in the Calamian Islands in northern Palawan in the Philippines.
 The island is part of the larger municipality of the same name.
-It is about 170 nmi southwest of Manila and is known for several Japanese shipwrecks of World War II vintage.
+It is about 170 nmi southwest of Manila and is known for several Japanese shipwrecks from World War II.
 Because of its unique ecological features, the entire area is protected by several legal proclamations.

-The island and surrounding fishing grounds are part of the ancestral domain of the indigenous Tagbanwa people, officially designated such on June 5, 1998.
-Known as Calis among the Tagbanwas and Coronians, its tribal chieftain is Rodolfo Aguilar I.
+The island and its surrounding fishing grounds are part of the ancestral domain of the indigenous Tagbanwa people, officially designated as such on June 5, 1998.
+The island is known as Calis among the Tagbanwas and Coronians, and its tribal chieftain is Rodolfo Aguilar I.

-The island comprises two barangays of the municipality of Coron: Banuang Daan and Cabugao.
+The island comprises two barangays within the municipality of Coron: Banuang Daan and Cabugao.

 Geography

-Partially between Busuanga and Culion islands, Coron Island faces the Sulu Sea and forms the eastern side of Coron Bay.
+Coron Island is situated between Busuanga and Culion islands, faces the Sulu Sea and forms the eastern side of Coron Bay.
 It is about 20 km long from north to south, and 9 km at its widest point.

 Part of the North Palawan Block, Coron Island is distinguished by its Late Triassic Coron Limestone.

-There are 15 lakes nestled in the rugged terrain, of which three have underground connections to the sea.
-There are a few mangroves in coastal areas.
+The island contains 15 lakes within its rugged terrain, of which three have underground connections to the sea.
+Mangroves are found along some coastal areas.

 Diving

-The area around the wrecks has rock formations which provide for snorkeling opportunities, with underwater visibility extending up to 80 ft.
+The areas around some of the shipwrecks have rock formations that provide snorkeling opportunities, with underwater visibility of up to 80 ft.
 The water is often calm.

 Coron is known for wreck diving.
-Wreck dive sites are found in depths as shallow as 12 m and as deep as 43 m.
-Wreck diving sites in Coron Bay include the Akitsushima, Irako, Kogyo Maru, Kyokuzan Maru, Okikawa Maru, Olympia Maru.
+Its world-renowned wreck dive sites are found at depths ranging from 6 m to 46 m.
+The ten shipwreck diving sites in Coron Bay include the Akitsushima, Irako, Kogyo Maru, Kyokuzan Maru, Okikawa Maru, Olympia Maru, SS.Morazan, Terukaze Maru, and the 'Lusong Gunboat.

+Dive sites around Coron include shipwreck dives, and reefs.
+Barracuda Lake has water temperatures that increases during descent to more than 38 C producing thermoclines.
+Its mixture of salt and fresh water creates holocline where the two layers meet.

-Dive sites around Coron include many different reef dive sites and "Günter's Cave", also known as Cathedral Cave because during a certain time of the day, the sun throws a beam of light through a hole in the cave ceiling, illuminating the inside.
-It is possible to surface in the cave, as the hole in the cave-ceiling allows fresh air to enter.
-The cave is named after Günther Bernert, who was part of the first dive group to explore the cave, after hearing from local fishermen about its existence.
+"Günter's Cave", also known as Cathedral Cave, has a hole in the cave ceiling through which, at a specific time of day, a beam of sunlight illuminates the inside.
+It is situated in the south east, It is possible to surface in the cave because fresh air enters through the hole.
+The cave is named after Günther Bernert, who was part of the first dive group to explore it after hearing about its existence from local fishermen.

 Other points of interest

-Ecotourism has long surpassed diving as the top draw to Coron Island in the last decade.
-With domestic tourism on the rise due to a rapidly growing middle class, Coron is one of the top destinations for Filipinos to add to their wish list, with Coron Island containing some of the most iconic.
+Ecotourism has surpassed diving as a major draw to Coron Island.
+With domestic tourism on the rise, Coron Island is home to some notable sights: